Chapter 19

 She hung up.

 Ada was driving south.
 When she reached Wichita she sold her car at a dealership near the airport, accepting their price without haggling.
 The title was in her name alone.
 She wondered now whether she'd insisted on this in case she needed to escape, but the self-examination to decide this question would have taken too much effort.
-One of the salesmen drove her to the airport.
+One of the salesmen drove her to the bank, where she cashed the check from the sale of the car, and then on to the airport.
 American Airlines had a flight for Dallas in two hours.
 She paid cash, using a false name.

 In Dallas the next flight to Costa Rica wasn't until the following day.
 On being assured that there were plenty of seats, she decided not to reserve one, to minimize the chance of being found.
 She checked herself and Clover into the airport hotel, again with cash, again using a false name.